-Writing groups provide an opportunity to develop scientific writing expertise, as well as act as a supporting structure helping participants achieve their writing goals.
+Writing groups provide an opportunity to develop scientific writing expertise, and act as a supporting framework helping participants achieve their writing goals.

-Writing groups meet monthly over a period of 6–9 months.
-Each session lasts 2-3 hours and is highly structured in order to provide the maximum benefits to the participants and contains the following elements:
+Writing groups meet monthly over a period of 6–12 months.
+Each session lasts 2-3 hours and is highly structured in order to provide maximum benefits to the participants and contains the following elements:

 - Goal setting & evaluation.
 Reflection about the past month and setting goals for the next month.
 Reflective freewriting and conversation with a peer.

 - Q&A session and discussion of relevant topics.

 Besides general writing groups with mixed participants, specialized writing groups are possible as well: